Achievable logoAchievable logo

 • Common stock (sector)

 Regulations tend to apply on a sector-by-sector basis.
 For example, the Environmental Protection Agency (EPA) regulates energy companies (e.g. oil, natural gas) in order to protect the environment.
-If the EPA were to create a rule that required higher standards for cleaning up drilling sites, it would result in declining profits for energy companies (although it might be good for the environment).
-Declining profits typically leads to lower stock prices.
+If the EPA created a rule requiring higher standards for cleaning up drilling sites, energy companies could see declining profits (even if the rule benefits the environment).
+Declining profits typically lead to lower stock prices.

 Ways to hedge: